LhallLhall/EverCraft/pseudocode.md

 - If attack is successful, other character takes 1 point of damage when hit
 - If a roll is a natural 20 then a critical hit is dealt and the damage is doubled
-- when hit points are 0 or fewer, the character is dead
+- when HP are 0 or fewer, the character is dead

 - [x] Deal 1 point of damage when roll is greater than armor
 - [x] Deal 2 points of damage when roll is 20